Pinkas Synagogue

-The Pinkas Synagogue (Pinkasova synagoga) is the second oldest surviving synagogue in Prague.
-Its origins are connected with the Horowitz family, a renowned Jewish family in Prague.
-Today, the synagogue is administered by the Jewish Museum in Prague and commemorates about 78,000 Czech Jewish victims of the Shoah.
+The Pinkas Synagogue (Pinkasova synagoga) is a former Jewish congregation and synagogue, located at Široká 3, in the Jewish Town of Prague, in the Czech Republic.
+Completed in 1535, the synagogue the second oldest surviving synagogue in Prague and was completed in the Gothic style.
+Its origins date from the 15th century and are connected with the Horowitz family, a renowned Jewish family in Prague.
+Today, the synagogue is administered by the Jewish Museum in Prague and commemorates approximately 80,000 Czech Jewish victims of The Holocaust.

 History

+15th to 18th century

-An archaeological excavation has showed that in 15th century in the area of present Pinkas Synagogue there were wells, a mikveh and inhabited houses.
+An archaeological excavation showed that in 15th century in the area of present Pinkas Synagogue there were wells, a mikveh and inhabited houses.
 By 1492 in one of those houses there was a private oratory belonging to a distinguished Prague Jewish family of Horowitz.
 In 1535 one of the family members, Aharon Meshulam Horowitz, decided to replace the house by a synagogue for his family.
+There are competing accounts about whether the synagogue was named after a previous owner, a brother, or a grandson.

-In this building we can find components in Gothic and Renaissance styles – for example the reticulated vault is made in the late Gothic style but its ornaments have Renaissance features and the portal is pure Renaissance.
+The building mixes Gothic and Renaissance styles – for example, the reticulated vault is made in the late Gothic style but its ornaments have Renaissance features and the portal is pure Renaissance.
 Between 1607 and 1625 an annex in Renaissance style was added and so the synagogue was extended with a vestibule, a women's section and a balcony.
-The architectural plan of the annex was designed by Juda Coref de Herz (the author of the plan to Maisel Synagogue, too).
+The architectural plan of the annex was designed by Juda Coref de Herz (also the architect of the Maisel Synagogue).

 The floor of the synagogue is below the ground level so it was repeatedly afflicted by floods and moisture.
 In the second half of 18th century it was necessary to restore aron-ha-kodesh and bimah damaged by flood and so they were changed to the Baroque style.
-About the same time (in 1793) successful businessman and communal leader Joachim von Popper donated the synagogue with a wrought-iron Rococo grille which adorns the bimah until now.
-The grille is decorated with an emblem of the Prague Jewish community – Magen David with a Middle-Age Jewish hat.
+About the same time (in 1793) successful businessman and communal leader Joachim von Popper donated the synagogue with a wrought-iron Rococo grille which adorns the bimah.
+The grille is decorated with the Magen David, with a Middle-Age Jewish hat.